paiqo/Databricks-VSCode/README.md

 - Easy configuration via standard VS Code settings

 # Relase Notes
-**v0.8.7**:
+**v0.8.9**:
+- add support to list regular files from Git repositories.
+Up-/Download is not yet supported by the underlying API **v0.8.8**:
+- fix issues with Databricks running on GCP **v0.8.7**:
 - fix issue with repositories in workspace
 **v0.8.6**: